-Could utilizing cannabidiol assist in helping to prevent tumors and other cancers before they grow?
+Could applying cannabidiol assist in helping to prevent tumors and other cancers before they grow?
 A study from 2012 found that animals treated with CBD were much less likely to develop colon cancer after being induced with carcinogens in a laboratory.
 (13) Many studies have already shown that THC prevents tumors and reduces them, including one in 1996 on animals models that found that it decreased the incidence of both hepatic adenoma and benign tumors.
 (14) In 2015, researchers went ahead and analyzed an astounding 84,000 male patient records in california and discovered that those who used cannabis, but not tobacco, had a rate of bladder cancer that was 45 percent below the norm.
-(15) Topical products can be used to prevent and treat skin cancers.
-The availability of CBD and cannabis products in your country may vary depending on its current legal status, and as always, consult with your licenced medical professional prior to undertaking any changes to your treatment or lifestyle plan.

 CBD HELPS MAINTAIN BRAIN HEALTH

-The neuroprotective effects of cannabinoids mean they help regulate and maintain brain health.
+The neuroprotective effects of cannabinoids mean they may be able to help regulate and maintain brain health.
 The effects seem to be related to multiple actions they have on the brain, this includes improved efficiency of mitochondria and removal of damaged cells.
-Cannabidiol (CBD) and other antioxidant compounds in cannabis also work to reduce glutamate toxicity.
+CBD and other antioxidant compounds in cannabis also work to reduce glutamate toxicity.
 Extra glutamate, which activates nerve cells in the brain to fire, causes cells to become over-stimulated, which leads to cell damage or death.
 What this means, is that cannabinoids help protect brain cells from damage, keeping the brain healthy and functioning properly.
 CBD has also been found to have an anti-inflammatory effect on the brain.
-This is another reason why CBD products can assist with anxiety, bipolar, BPD, depression and other mood-related conditions.

 As our brain ages, the creation of new neurons declines significantly.
 In order to prevent degenerative diseases and maintain brain health, new cells need to be continuously created.
 In a study from 2008, researchers revealed that low doses of CBD- and THC-like cannabinoids assisted in the creation of new nerve cells in animal models, even in aging brains.
 CBD also helps in the prevention of other nerve related conditions like Alzherimer’s disease and neuropathy.